Antonio Moraes: Personal life

-Antonieta, the wife of Moraes, frequently took part in Moraes's theatrical works, commonly known as khells (street plays).
-One of the khell tiatrs (Konkani plays) in which Antonieta showcased her talent was the production titled Axek Lobdolo (Engulfed in Greed).
+Moraes's wife Antonieta, frequently took part in his theatrical works.
+One of the khell tiatrs in which Antonieta featured was the production titled Axek Lobdolo (Engulfed in Greed).
 In addition to his work in the performing arts, Moraes engaged in several other occupations, including as a tailor, toddy tapper, and carpenter.
-Moraes had two sons who followed in his footsteps in the Konkani performing arts.
-His son Mario, more commonly known as Seby, worked as a trumpeter on the Konkani stage.
-Moraes' other son, Carlito, showcased his musical talent as a drummer by contributing to his father's tiatrs.
-Following this, he pursued his musical journey by joining the band V4U where he continued to display his drumming skills.
-Towards the end of his life, Moraes eventually withdrew from active involvement in the Konkani theater scene.
-In a personal account he penned around 2007, Moraes noted that his advanced age had rendered him unable to play musical instruments, and that he had grown increasingly dependent on his personal physician, Dr. Telaulikar, to whom he entrusted some of his unpublished biographical information.
+He had two sons who followed in his footsteps in the Konkani stage.
+His son Mario, better known as Seby, worked as a trumpeter on the Konkani stage.
+Moraes' other son, Carlito, a drummer by contributing to his tiatrs.
+Carlito later pursued his musical career by joining the band V4U.
+Towards the later stage of his life, Moraes eventually withdrew from active involvement in the Konkani theater scene.
+In a personal account he penned around 2007, Moraes noted that his old age had rendered him unable to play musical instruments, and that he had grown increasingly dependent on his personal physician, Dr. Telaulikar, to whom he entrusted some of his unpublished biographical information.

 Moraes died on 14 January 2012, aged 87, at his residence in Pulwado, Benaulim.